-In the Gradable Items list or student grid view, you can set up the overall grade.
+In the Gradable Items list or student grid view of the gradebook, you can set up the overall grade.
 The overall grade is a calculated item that you build to show students a running tally of all the items that you grade and post.

 Select Set it up to create a gradebook column for the overall grade.
 On the page that appears, you can configure how the overall grade is calculated.

-To get started, choose between Gradebook item weights or Gradebook category weights in Overall Grade Settings.
-The course content list changes based on your selection, and you can begin to assign grade percentage weights.
+To get started, choose between Points or Weighted for the Overall Grade Calculation.
+The course content list changes based on your selection, and you can begin to assign grade points or percentage weights.
 If you use category weights to calculate the overall grade, you can expand a category to see the graded items included.

-Type an overall grade percentage for each item or category in the gradebook to give them more weight in the student's grade.
+Type a point or an overall grade percentage for each item or category in the gradebook to give them more weight in the student's grade.
 The total for all overall grade percentage fields must equal 100%.

 Select Save when you're finished.
 The Overall Grade column appears in the gradebook next to the student's names so you can quickly see how each student is performing.